Clemalfroy/ft_linear_regression/README.md

 ## An introduction to machine learning

-_Résumé: In this project, you will implement your first machine learning algorithm._
+_Résumé: In this project, you will implement your first machine learning algorithm..._

 ## Table des matières